MaikoTan/cactbot-user-template/README.md

 ### Raidboss module
   - All trigger files in `raidboss` must be placed in the `data` directory
   - All trigger files must be exported as `export default { ... }`
-  - Loading custom timelines cannot use the `timelineFile` and `overrideTimelineFile` arguments.
-Only the `timeline: require(timeline file path)` method is available.
+  - Loading custom timelines cannot use the `timelineFile` and `overrideTimelineFile` properties.
+There is only `timeline: require(timeline file path)` available currently.

 ## TypeScript support